FreeCAD/DevelopersHandbook/bestpractices/c++practices.md

     static bool isValidName(const char* name);
 ```

-If possible, it is advised to keep the number of added lines as low as possible.
-For example, you can use `///<` to keep the comments on the same line, for example in this Enum documentation:
+Keep the number of added lines to a minimum.
+For example, use `///<` to keep the comments on the same line:

 ```c++
     /// The status of the transaction object.